armory/docs/content/en/continuous-deployment/plugin-guide/policy-engine/use/_index.md

 Returning a custom message works slightly differently for the `spinnaker.http.authz` package because it is based on the `allow` rules rather than `deny` rules.

 If a user attempts to perform an action that they are not allowed to, a window appears and displays the custom message you specify.
-If you are running an Armory Continuous Deployment version earlier than 2.26.0, you cannot specify a custom message.
-Instead, a generic server error message appears.

 The following example policy prevents the user `milton` from taking specific actions in the UI.
 Specifically, the user cannot use the  **Edit** or **Delete** buttons on the **Clusters** tab.